 While the tale of the hodag may have originated amongst the lumber camps that were common across Oneida County during the late 1800s, it became more widely known due to the stories of Eugene Shepard, a well-known Wisconsin land surveyor and lumber man.
 In 1893, newspapers reported that Shepard had successfully killed a hodag, trapping it with a large group of men using hunting dogs, rifles and squirt guns loaded with poisoned water.
 Finding it almost impossible to kill they eventually resorted to dynamite, which proved successful.
 A photograph purported to be the charred remains was circulated to local newspapers.

 Three years later, Shepard claimed to have captured another hodag.
 This time, he said that he had recruited a number of bear wrestlers to assist the hunt.
 He asserted that the group eventually captured the beast by wrapping raps soaked in chloroform around the end of a long pole before jamming it into the critter’s cave, overcoming it with the fumes.
 The hodag was displayed at the first Oneida County fair, where thousands of people came to see it.
 As media interest grew, a group of scientists from the Smithsonian Institution announced they would travel to Rhinelander to document the discovery.
-As a result, Shepard admitted that the creature was a hoax, the creature nothing more than a figurine of wood and leather fitted with bull’s horns, using wires to give the impression of movement.
+As a result Shepard quickly admitted that the creature was a hoax, nothing more than a figurine of wood and leather fitted with bull’s horns, using wires to give the impression of movement.

-While Shepard’s two account proved to be hoaxes, the hodag remains popular in Rhinelander.
+While Shepard’s two accounts proved to be hoaxes, the hodag remains popular in Rhinelander.
 It is the mascot of Rhinelander High School, the official symbol of the city, and lends its name to an annual music festival.
 Statues depicting the creature are found across the city, with a large fibreglass creation outside the city’s chamber of commerce drawing thousands of visitors annually.
 Many residents maintain that the creature lingers on in the woods around Rhinelander, blaming it for disappearing golf balls at Rhinelander Country Club and Northwood Golf Course and for stealing fish from angler’s lines.

 Feature image: The statue of the Hodag outside the Rhinelander Chamber of Commerce.
 Image: Gourami Watcher/Wikicommons